-The aim for all proposed projects for this funding must be to improving juvenile accountability for offending behaviors through increased accountability programming for juvenile offenders and improved juvenile justice system accountability to juvenile offenders.
+The aim for all proposed projects for this funding must be to improve juvenile accountability for offending behaviors through increased accountability programming for juvenile offenders and improved juvenile justice system accountability to juvenile offenders.
 This funding cannot be used for youth who are brought before the court at no fault of their own (dependency cases).
+Juvenile Justice Delinquency Prevention and Treatment Programs grant funding may not be used to serve CHINS youth.
+All youth in programs funded through this solicitation should be involved with the juvenile court through a delinquency case.

-Recipients of the 2014 grant funding MUST serve youth who have come into contact with the juvenile court.
-Grants should focus on preventative programming for youth with beginning involvement with the juvenile justice system.
-This offering is being made to address the need for prevention activities for at-risk youth in local communities that are in the initial stages of juvenile justice system involvement.
+Recipients of the 2016 grant funding MUST serve youth offenders who score a maximum of a 1 on the Pre-Disposition Risk Assessment (PDRA).
+Programs should focus on prevention for youth with beginning involvement with the juvenile justice system.
+This offering is being made to address the need for prevention activities for at-risk youth in local communities in the initial stages of justice system involvement.

-Applicants are required to implement evidenced based or evidence-informed program models that have been shown to reduce juvenile recidivism and are aimed at preventing and diverting youth from deeper involvement with the juvenile justice system.
+Applicants are required to continue evidenced based or evidence-informed program models that have been shown to reduce juvenile recidivism and are aimed at preventing and diverting youth from deeper involvement with the juvenile justice system.